Born to be Wild

 Of those, about 100 are the beloved Salt River wild horses, which live in the Tonto National Forest along the Salt River, near the Beeline Highway.

 Despite the fact that these wild horses have been domesticated and used for everything from plowing fields to carrying soldiers on American battlefields, modern land managers considered them a nuisance — until recently.
+Some people have decided to take them in and become a first time buyer of a horse, and finding a livery yard to keep them safe is essential and becoming a more popular search, as well as other ways to look after and maintain a horse.

 Many of them have resided on land managed by the U.S. Forest Service, yet there has been no designation for protection of wild horses in Arizona.
 Some ended up in traffic, startling motorists, or worse, struck by vehicles.
 Others injured themselves on aging barbed wire fences, long abandoned by homesteaders and ranchers of days gone by.
 Because of this, the Forest Service had dubbed them “stray livestock,” and focused on protecting the land and the public, but not the iconic wild horses.